Japan upgrades Q2 GDP on stronger business spending - Up News Info

 Article content

-It followed Prime Minister Yoshihide Suga’s announcement last Friday that he was stepping down, paving the way for the Sept.
-29 ruling party leadership race, in which contenders will outline their plans to revive the world’s No. 3 economy.

-The upward revision was caused by better-than-initially-estimated business spending figures, in a sign that capital expenditure and factory output more than offset weak service-sector activity on the back of global economic recovery.
+The upward revision was caused by better-than-initially-estimated business spending, as a brisk global economic recovery powered capital expenditure and factory output, which more than offset weak service-sector activity.

 However, global chip shortages may put a drag on Japanese car production and shipments while signs of China’s economic slowdown emerge as sources of concern.

+“The 1.9% April-June growth was not enough to push back the nearly 4% dip in January-March – less than a half of it,” said Yoshiki Shinke, chief economist at Dai-ichi Life Research Institute.
+“On average, ‘stalling’ could be the main description of Japan’s economy during the first half of 2021.”

-The April-June GDP growth figures translated into quarter-on-quarter expansion of 0.5% in price-adjusted real terms, better than an initial reading of a 0.3% growth and the median estimate for a 0.4% gain.
+The second-quarter GDP growth figures translated into quarter-on-quarter expansion of 0.5% in price-adjusted real terms, better than an initial reading of a 0.3% growth and the median estimate for a 0.4% gain.

 Article content